-5670 Financial Management of Nonprofit Organizations (2 sh)
+5350 Nonprofit Financial Management (2 sh)

 This course provides both basic and advanced financial planning and management skills necessary in today's nonprofit organization.
 Successful financial planning and business development strategies will be combined to create a financial plan which achieves the goals of the organization.
 Included are basic principles of managerial accounting.
 Fund accounting, budgeting, cash flow analysis, expenditure control, long-range financial planning, audits, and grants and contracts are studied, as applied to nonprofit organizations.